OmkarPathak/omkarpathak.github.io/experience.md

 ## Python ETL Developer at Numerator, Pune
 November 2020 - Present

+  - Responsible for implementing and maintaining REST APIs for Numerator products
+  - Responsible for designing, setting up and implementing ETL pipelines using Airflow for ensuring smooth data transfers between required sources

 ## Data Engineer at Schlumberger, Pune
 July 2018 - October 2020